sparkflows/sparkflows-docs/docs/installation/loadbalancer/aws-app-loadbalancer.rst

 Port forwarding
 -------

-Fire Insights by default runs on port 8080 for HTTP & 8443 for HTTPS.
+Fire Insights by default runs on port 8080 for HTTP and 8443 for HTTPS.
 Make sure to forward HTTP or HTTPS to specified ports on which Fire Insights is running.

 ::